Be careful, speed cameras! Mobile radar control in Ferch active from today!

 Another important point is mobile speed monitoring, which was only carried out with one vehicle last year.
 Nevertheless, 6.85% of road users were caught for excessive speed during these mobile checks.
 The rate is particularly alarming on the Uferstrasse, where one in three drivers drove too fast - that's 33.33% in 201 trips.
 These figures highlight the need for effective control measures in the region.

 The city relies on technical diversity to optimize traffic monitoring.
-For mobile measurements, specific measuring devices such as the semi -stationary "Tanja" measuring system are used, which is active at 13 locations in Brandenburg.
-This measuring system recorded a total of 3,848 speed violations in over 412,000 passages and enables a high quota to enforce sanctions.
-The financial income from the fines contributes to the financing of future traffic monitoring projects.
+For mobile measurements, specific measuring devices such as the semi-stationary measuring system “Tanja”, which is active at 13 locations in Brandenburg, are used.
+This measuring system recorded a total of 3,848 speeding violations during over 412,000 trips and makes it possible to enforce a high rate of sanctions.
+The financial income from the fines also helps to finance future traffic monitoring projects.

 In summary, it can be said that the speed control measures in Brandenburg always respond to changes in traffic and aim to increase safety for all road users.
 Whether stationary or mobile, the controls are a necessary evil to ensure traffic flow and security in the region.